iccicci/slack-enrich-messages-proposal/README.md

 We have no specific requests about the API: the desired result could be achieved through many options.

-It could be through a simple change to [chat.postMessage](https://api.slack.com/methods/chat.postMessage) making it accept the new `enrich` key.
-This option would also allow for easy to update the message through the [chat.update](https://api.slack.com/methods/chat.update) methoid, which would be an intgeresting nice to have.
+It could be done through a simple change to [chat.postMessage](https://api.slack.com/methods/chat.postMessage) making it accept the new `enrich` key.
+This option would also allow for easy to update the message through the [chat.update](https://api.slack.com/methods/chat.update) method, which would be an intgeresting nice to have.

 It could be through a new dedicated API method (ex. `chat.postEnrich`).